ratschlab/immunopepper/README.md

 file `graph/spladder/genes_graph_conf3.merge_graphs.pickle` and `graph/spladder/genes_graph_conf3.merge_graphs.count.hdf5`.
 It takes around 7000 seconds for creating the merged splicegraph.

-The mutation files *immunopepper_usecase.maf* and *immunopepper_usecase.vcf* are created arbitrarily.
+The mutation files *ImmunoPepper_usecase.maf* and *ImmunoPepper_usecase.vcf* are created arbitrarily.
 We just choose a position randomly and replace the original base with another one.

 ### Get the mini-version